kestivvi/HackArena2.0-MonoTanks-TS/README.md

 There are several arguments you can pass when launching the program:

-- `-n, --nickname <nickname>`: Nickname of the agent.
+- `-n, --nickname <nickname>`: Nickname of the bot.
 This argument is required and has to be unique in game environment.
 - `-h, --host <host>`: Host to connect to.
 Defaults to `localhost`.
 - `-p, --port <port>`: Port to connect to.
 Defaults to `5000`.
 - `-c, --code <code>`: Code for joining a specific lobby.